joncodo/p5CodingChallenge/README.md

 #p5 Coding Challenge

-Lot of cool fun things to do in the html5 canvas!
+Lots of cool fun things to do in the html5 canvas!

 p5 Library: http://p5js.org/download/